pulumi/docs/content/blog/provisioned-concurrency-insurance-against-cold-starts-in-aws-lambda/index.md

 {{< figure src="./executions.png" caption="Overlapping executions land on separate workers" >}}

-Therefore, the number of concurrent requests define the number of required workers that a specific AWS Lambda needs to serve at any given moment.
+Because of this, the number of concurrent requests defines the number of required workers that a specific AWS Lambda function needs to serve a response at any given moment.

 ## Cold Starts